idris-lang/Idris2/docs/source/reference/strings.rst

         We hope you enjoy your stay
-          This line will remain indented with 2 spaces This line has no intendation
+          This line will remain indented with 2 spaces This line has no indentation
         """

 printing the variable `welcome` will result in the following text: